Glutaric Aciduria Type 1

 Is Glutaric aciduria type 1 inherited?

-What is the treatment for Glutaric aciduria type 1?
+What are the treatment options for Glutaric aciduria type 1?

 Can Glutaric aciduria type 1 be prevented?